yifon/SST_BlockChain/README.md

 I have writted a test script to test a bank2 customer perform CWD on ATM1.
 Pls use:<br>
 /home/charles/quorum-examples/examples/7nodes/ATMnode2.js to start the node2 contract;<br>
 /home/charles/quorum-examples/examples/7nodes/ATMnode1.js to start the node1 contract<br>
+<br><br>

+Please refer to diagram.xlsx for the sequence diagram of withdrawal transaction.